flubbe/swr/README.md

 ## Licenses

 The project itself is licensed according to the MIT License.

-The textures are licensed under the terms found in the NOTICE files in the respective directories.
+- The textures are public domain (CC-0) and can be obtained [here](https://opengameart.org/content/3-crate-textures-w-bump-normal).